How to Pass the Canadian Citizenship Test in 2026: Complete Guide

 Focus on the most important ones: Confederation (1867), key historical figures (Sir John A. Macdonald, Sir Wilfrid Laurier, etc.), and your province's current leaders.
 You don't need to memorize every single date, but you should know the major milestones.

 Preparing for your Canadian citizenship test?
-CitizenPrep covers all 850+ concepts from the official Discover Canada guide with smart adaptive learning that focuses on your weak spots.
+CitizenPrep covers all 850+ concepts from the official Discover Canada guide with 1,900+ adaptive practice questions that focus on your weak spots.
 Start free — no credit card required.